JamesKehr/Initialize-NetworkLab/GEARS-GW setup.md

 # How to setup an Ubuntu gateway for Windows network admins

+> [!WARNING]
+> These are NOT production-grade instructions.
+These steps are meant only to be used in a lab-like environment!

 Items covered in this doc:
 - Basic Ubuntu (Linux) multi-homed network.
 - NAT4 (MASQUERADE).